Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Experimental Methodology

 \subsection{Protocol for RQ1}

-We use \toolname to answer RQ1.
-We run \toolname on all repositories included in the \projectsFromBears{} dataset.
-This experiment is carried out in form of a sequence of executions.
-Each execution is represented by a pair \textit{\textless repair\_system, repository\textgreater}.
-In total, we perform 576 (8 tools $\times$ 72 projects) executions.
-In each execution, \toolname goes through the commits of \textit{repository} and checks if the source code changes in each commit are in the search space of \textit{repair\_system}.
-The time limit for each execution is set to $30$ minutes and commits are considered from the oldest one to the most recent one.
+RQ1: \rqone \\ We use \toolname to answer RQ1.
+We run \toolname on all commits collected in the \projectsFromBears{} dataset.
+This experiment is carried out in the form of a sequence of executions.
+Each execution is represented by a pair, like \textit{\textless a, r\textgreater}, where $a$ is a repair approach and $r$ is a repository.
+In total, we perform 576 (8 approaches $\times$ 72 projects) executions.
+In each execution, \toolname goes through the commits of \textit{r} and checks if the source code changes in each commit are in the search space of \textit{a}.
+This experiment is conducted on a server with an Intel Core Processor running at 2299.996 MHz using 8GB of RAM, running Ubuntu version 18.04.

-The result of this experiment is a set of \repairspacecommits for each \textless repair\_tool, repository\textgreater \ pair.
-Based on those results, we look at which systems have the widest applicability, i.e. perform changes that are common in open source projects.
+The result of this experiment is a set of \repairspacecommits for each pair of repair approach and repository.
+Based on those results, we compute the commit coverage for each repair approach to find which of them perform repairs that are similar to human-made changes in open source projects. \revisiontwo{In addition to calculating the percentage of all commits that are covered by the considered repair approaches, we compute the ratio of commits with changes in exactly one source file that lie in the search space of repair approaches.
+This gives use a better sense of the coverage of the considered repair approaches over the particular commits that we target in this experiment.}

+Next, we perform a comprehensive manual analysis to identify the detected \repairspacecommits that are bug-fixing.
+The process is as follows: 1) each detected \repairspacecommit is labelled by two persons, 2) the labels could be ``bug-fixing'', ``not-bug-fixing'', or ``dont-know''; 3) in case of a judgment conflict between the two persons, a third person annotates the commit to break the tie.
+Ten people participated in this annotation process, seven PhD students, one Postdoc researcher, and two professors, all working on areas close to automatic program repair.
+The results of this manual analysis tell us how many of the \repairspacecommits detected by \toolname are bug fixes.
+The manual analysis process is extensively documented in our companion repository~\cite{RSCommitDetector}.